Xzanam/Labyrinth/README.md

 ## The Labyrinth

-A simple maze solving game
+A simple maze solving game programmed using C/C++ and OpenGL

 ## How to Compile and Run